m0sc0/EX280/P5/README.md

 Expose frontend svc  --hostname todo.apps.ocp4.example.com Oc Debug why is not working (curl -v telnet://172.30.103.29:3306 and :8080/todo/ to frontend) Use if no curl registry.access.redhat.com/ubi8/ubi:8.0
+Note: On fixed from worstation I can curl url, but not the service, service is only from inside sdn
 ```